MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 ---
 --->

-# Lab: Explore identity governance in Azure AD with Privileged Identity management
+# Lab: Explore identity governance in Azure AD with Privileged Identity Management

 This lab maps to the following Learn content: